-- Stay home (quarantine) until 14 days after last exposure.
-Maintain at least 6 feet from others at all times. - The date that your child will be required to stay home until will be determined by [Name of Local Health Department] during the phone call that you receive. - Avoid contact with people who are at a higher risk for severe illness from COVID-19.
+- Stay home (quarantine) for 10 days after last exposure.
+Close contacts must continue to monitor symptoms for 14 full days, but can stop the quarantine period after 10 days if no symptoms occur.
+Resume quarantine anytime symptoms do appear after the tenth day.
+Maintain at least six feet from others at all times. - The date that your child will be required to stay home until will be determined by [Name of Local Health Department] during the phone call that you receive. - Avoid contact with people who are at a higher risk for severe illness from COVID-19.
 This includes people of any age who have, cancer, chronic kidney disease, chronic obstructive pulmonary disease, obesity, heart failure/coronary artery disease, sickle cell disease, diabetes, and are immunocompromised